andrewdotg/ecosystemCondition/docs/gjengroing.md

 We rely on the following datasets:

 -   [NiN polygons](https://kartkatalog.miljodirektoratet.no/dataset/Details/2050) are used to identify reference areas with good ecological condition.
 -   NIBIO's [AR5](https://kartkatalog.geonorge.no/metadata/arealressurskart-fkb-ar5-arealtyper/280bbd7a-5ce9-4c83-9e15-ac162cabd8a6) is used as the population sample for each ecosystem type.
 The population sample are the areas used to determine ecological condition relative to the reference areas.
-We also use the AR5 data to identify forest surrounding the population polygons for defining the lower limit of ecological condition index (ie. poor condition),
+We also use the AR5 data to identify forest surrounding the population polygons for defining the lower limit of ecological condition index (i.e.. poor condition),
 -   LiDAR-derived digital elevation model from Kartverket's [høydedata](https://hoydedata.no/LaserInnsyn/).
 This includes both a terrain (DTM) and surface mode (DSM).
 We calculate the canopy height model (DSM - DTM) to get the height of objects above the ground.
 From this we remove buildings, and what remains is vegetation - mostly trees but also some bushes or smaller woody plants.
 -   Kartverket's [national 10m elevation model](https://kartkatalog.geonorge.no/metadata/dtm-10-terrengmodell-utm32/fd851873-f363-46f9-9fc6-bb1b403575df).
 We use this to stratify reference (good condition) and forest (poor condition) heights by elevational band.
 This is done in combination with bioclimatic zones - see next point.
 -   Moen's [bioclimatic zones](https://artsdatabanken.no/Pages/181901/Bioklimatiske_soner).
 We use this to stratify reference (good condition) and forest (poor condition) heights by bioclimatic (also referred to as vegetation/climatic) zones.